How to Check Old Age Pension Status?

 • Eligible for tax exemption on purchase of annuity upon reaching the age of 60 or superannuation under section 80CCD(5).
 However, section 80CCD(3) imposes taxes on any subsequent annuity income received.

-• Eligible for tax deduction on the amount contributed as employer's contribution towards the NPS account of employees, up to 10% of the salary (Basic + DA) of employer's contribution named under 'Business Expense' from the Profit & Loss Account under section 36(1)(iv)(a).
+• Eligible for tax deduction on the amount contributed as the employer's contribution towards the NPS account of employees, up to 10% of the salary (Basic + DA) of the employer's contribution, named under 'Business Expense' from the Profit & Loss Account under section 36(1)(iv)(a).

 Conclusion

-A critical first step in guaranteeing stability and security of your finances during your retirement years is keeping an eye on the status of your old age pension.
-You can make sure you get the assistance you need by staying up to date on the status of your pension payments by following the detailed guidance provided in the guide.
-Always check your pension status on a regular basis, and if there are any problems or inconsistencies, get in touch with the appropriate authorities or support services.
+A critical first step in guaranteeing the stability and security of your finances during your retirement years is keeping an eye on the status of your pension account, whether under a state-run old age pension scheme or the National Pension System (NPS).
+You can make sure you get the assistance you need by staying up to date on the status of your pension application or NPS contributions by following the detailed guidance provided in the guide.
+Always check your pension status regularly, and if you notice any problems or inconsistencies, contact the appropriate authorities or CRA support services.

 Glossary

-2. Beneficiary: A person who receives benefits or payments from a government scheme or insurance policy.
+4. Beneficiary: A person who receives benefits or payments from a government scheme or insurance policy

 glossary-img